 The aftermath

-The entire incident was later uncovered by a higher-up in the Oklahoma Highway Patrol.
+A higher-up in the Oklahoma Highway Patrol later uncovered the entire incident.
 An OHP supervisor performed a routine check of the dashcam video, showing Rhinehart making a traffic stop on duty.
 But the camera showed some questionable behavior by Rhinehart, launching a thorough investigation of the incident.

 The OHP decided to look for the female truck driver.
 When they got in touch with her, she told them what happened.
 Weeks later, the OHP interviewed the female trucker.
 Rhinehart's unusual behavior was explained.